off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 > While $H$ prices randomness within a frame, contradiction $K(P)$ prices incompatibility across frames.
 When you insist on one story where none exists, **you pay $K(P)$ bits per observation—every time**.

 Information theory has powerful tools for measuring uncertainty within a single, coherent framework.
-Shannon entropy tells us how many bits we need to encode outcomes when we have a unified model.
+Shannon entropy gives us the number of bits needed to encode outcomes when we have a unified model.
 Bayesian methods let us update beliefs consistently within that model.
 But what happens when multiple valid perspectives fundamentally disagree about how to interpret the same data?
 Classical tools assume we can eventually settle on one coherent story.

 In practice, we often encounter situations where equally reasonable frameworks give incompatible accounts of the same observations.
 This isn't a failure of analysis—it's a structural feature of complex information systems.
-Our contribution is $K(P) = -\log_2 \alpha^\star(P)$, a measure that quantifies the cost of forcing consensus where none naturally exists.
+Consider our contribution: $K(P) = -\log_2 \alpha^\star(P)$, a measure that quantifies the cost of forcing consensus where none naturally exists.

 Consider how this plays out across domains with irreconcilable perspectives.
 Ensembles and multi-view models carry multiple contexts explicitly; distillation collapses them into a single frame-independent predictor.
 Whenever $K(P)>0$, any such single predictor incurs a worst-context log-loss regret of at least $2K(P)$ bits per example (Prop.
 7.3).
 The cost isn't in the ensemble—it's in forcing unity where diversity is warranted.